 A North Carolina to Virginia transplant via D.C., Cassady has spent over a decade engaging audiences about energy, climate change, and civic engagement.
 After earning an M.A. from Georgetown University and publishing research about public perceptions of complex technologies, Cassady worked for Greenpeace USA where she developed strategies for communicating about climate impacts, the influence of the oil and gas industry on our democracy, and the energy footprint from the internet.
 An expert in rapid response communications, Cassady’s quotes have appeared in the New York Times, the Washington Post, and Associated Press.
-She lives in Charlottesville with her husband and daughter.
+She lives in Charlottesville with her husband and two children.